justinnaldzin/pelican-github-pages/content/create-a-website-using-github-pages-and-pelican.md

 Date: 2017-2-1
 Category: Guides

-Using [Pelican](http://docs.getpelican.com) with [GitHub Pages ](https://pages.github.com), this guide shows how to set up a static site for hosting and sharing projects.
+Using [Pelican](http://docs.getpelican.com) with [GitHub Pages](https://pages.github.com), this guide shows how to set up a static site for hosting and sharing projects.

 Pelican is a static site generator, written in Python, that requires no database or server-side logic.